osborneandrewj/popcorn/README.md

 Popcorn is an Android app built for a Udacity Android Developer Nanodegree project.

-### A The Movie DB API key is required
+### A "The Movie DB" API key is required

-You must include a The Movie DB API key during the build process.
+You must include a "The Movie DB" API key during the build process.

-You may obtain a key at the The Movie DB website found [here](https://developers.themoviedb.org/3/getting-started).
+You may obtain a key at the "The Movie DB" website found [here](https://developers.themoviedb.org/3/getting-started).

 ### Including your API key